 3. The VAL client of VAL UE is mapped to Slice#1, and NSCE client of VAL UE has established a connection to PLMN1.

-4. The NSCE server is connected to OAMs of PLMN1 and PLMN2.
+4. The NSCE server is connected to 5GS of PLMN1 and PLMN2.

-5. The VAL server is subscribed to and received prediction of UE location change from PLMN1 to PLMN2 in advance before the actual event.
+5. The VAL server is subscribed to and received prediction of UE location change from PLMN1 to PLMN2 in advance before the actual event (i.e. VAL server is subscribed to receive UE mobility predictions from PLMN1 and PLMN2 according to 6.7.2.3 of TS 23.288).